 'maintenance' => false,in config/config.php and visit the login page

 An even easier way using our new updater is detailed in this blog post.

 Find more details in our documentation.

 Note that, as ownCloud does not support skipping releases, upgrades have to go through all releases between the existing ownCloud release and the desired Nextcloud release.
 We will support upgrades from ownCloud 8.2 and onwards.
-If you are on a older release and need help, please us our community support forums or contact our Sales team for a custom quote.
+If you are on an older release and need help, please visit our community support forums or contact our Sales team for a custom quote.

 Depending on your current ownCloud release, you have to follow a different upgrade path.
 Nextcloud 9.0 is compatible with ownCloud 9.0; Nextcloud 10.0 is compatible with ownCloud 9.1.
 You can not skip releases like going from ownCloud 8.0 to Nextcloud 10, that would be skipping ownCloud 8.1, 8.2 and 9.0.
 You can upgrade from an ownCloud release to a compatible Nextcloud release or one newer.
 We generally recommend to move to the latest Nextcloud release that is compatible first before upgrading.